How to fix Exchange database Dirty Shutdown error?

 3. Now perform soft recovery on the database with this command:

-5. Now it’s time to perform defragmentation on the database
+7. Now it’s time to perform defragmentation on the database.

-6. Finally, check the integrity of the database with the below command
+9. Finally, check the integrity of the database with the below command.

-Well, if you are still not getting the desired result, then you should recover mailboxes from the EDB file or the available Exchange backup files.
+Well, if you’re still not getting the desired result, then you should recover mailboxes from the EDB file or the available Exchange backup files.

-Recoveryfix for Exchange Server Recovery helps you in recovering mailboxes from dismounted EDB files.
-Yes, you can repair your Exchange database using this tool without log files and then you can export them to Exchange Server or Office 365 directly.
+Recoveryfix for Exchange Server helps you in recovering mailboxes from dismounted EDB files.
+Yes, you can repair your Exchange database using this tool without log files, and then you can export them to Exchange Server or Office 365 directly.
 In this software, you just need to add your offline EDB file as the source, and the software will automatically repair it.
-Then it offers you the options to export mailboxes to Exchange server, Office 365 or Outlook PST files.
+Then, it offers you the option to export mailboxes to Exchange server, Office 365 or Outlook PST files.

 Download Now

-How to recover inaccessible Exchange Data from offline EDB files?
+Recovery of inaccessible Exchange data from offline EDB files?

 When you cannot mount EDB files due to dirty shutdown errors, you can try recovering data from offline EDB files by EDB to PST conversion.
-The entire recovery process is quite easy.
-You need to follow the steps:
+The entire recovery process is relatively easy by following these steps:

-1. Launch the installed RecoveryFix for Exchange server tool and select Offline EDB file as the source.
+1. Launch the installed Recoveryfix for Exchange server tool and select the Offline EDB file as the source.

 2. select EDB file as the source